brunobeltran/the-dish-on-science/DEVELOPER.md

 2) an apache server setup in a configuration compatible with the example conf file, the-dish.conf
-3) a working flask installation, python 3, and undocumented set of required modules, including xlrd, markdown, pymysql, sqlalchemy, enum34, and flask.
+3) a working flask installation, python 3, and undocumented set of required modules, including python-dateutil, xlrd, markdown, pymysql, sqlalchemy, enum34, and flask.
 Missing stuff can be inferred by running
 $ python cgi-bin/dishflask.py